urs-waldmann/CarND-Advanced-Lane-Lines/writeup.md

 ## Build an advanced lane line finding pipeline

-In order to write a working pipline I first defined some helper functions that you can find in the sectin "helper function".
+In order to write a working pipline I first defined some helper functions that you can find in the sectin "Helper functions".
 I will discuss them in the sections where I used them.
 In general I first built my pipeline step by step applying each step to the test images located in "./test_images".
 When I was satisfied with the current step I saved the modified test images in the folder "./output_images".
 All the code for saving test images is commented out at the moment.
 In addition I added a visualization at the end of this section displaying every step on an example road image.